SadraZg/PythonProjects/README.md

 --
 Implemented Queue using my LinkedList module in Python.
 Currently, the class contains is_empty(), enqueue(), dequeue(), and print_queue() functions.
 I've implemented the queue using Python built-in list as well.

+DoubleLinkedList:
+--
+DoublelinkedList is actually bidirectional Linked List which I've implemented using my LinkedList module in Python.
+Currently, the class contains is_empty(), delete_first(), insert_first(), and print_list() functions.